Build

 PubNub

 PubNub acts as the communication middleware for the entire system.
-It provides a cloud-based real-time Data Stream Network which supports more than 70+ SDKs, such that it can enable any device to communicate with any other device on the Internet.
+It provides a cloud-based real-time network which supports more than 70+ SDKs, such that it can enable any device to communicate with any other device on the Internet.
 This application uses three of PubNub’s SDKs for all components to seamlessly communicate with each other.
 These are:

 This application relies on several PubNub channels to enable communication between the components, as depicted below: